-Are you looking to get up close and personal with things right out of a nightmare?
-Then check out some of the best VR horror games in 2022.
+VR horror games allow players to get up close and personal with things right out of a nightmare.
+Here are the best VR horror games in 2023 that bring this nightmare fuel to life.

 Virtual reality has changed the way we experience video games.
-The medium allows us to not only watch a screen but enter the game itself and move around in that world – yet from the safety of our living room.
-The horror genre has arguably benefitted the most from the advent of VR.
+The medium allows us to not only watch a screen but enter the game and interact with it from the safety of our living room.
+The horror genre has arguably benefitted the most from the advent of VR, as interactivity heightens the experience and makes it scarier.

 Throwing players directly into the action makes the experience even scarier and more immersive than before.
 As a result, we’re living in a new golden age of horror games.
 The below list gathers some of the most frightening VR experiences you can play.
 Each title was elevated by the inclusion of VR functionality or was designed with it in mind.